James Turner (silversmith)

-James Turner (March 18, 1721 - before December 10, 1759) was an American silversmith and engraver, active in Boston and Philadelphia.
+James Turner (March 18, 1721 - before December 10, 1759) was a silversmith and engraver from the Thirteen Colonies.
+He was active in Boston and Philadelphia.

-Turner was born in Marblehead, Massachusetts, worked as a silversmith and engraver from 1744-1752 in Boston, and from 1754-1757 in Philadelphia.
+Turner was born in Marblehead, Massachusetts, worked as a silversmith and engraver from 1744 to 1752 in Boston, and from 1754 to 1757 in Philadelphia.
 One of his early commissions was an engraving of Boston for the cover of the American Magazine, July 1745, for whom Benjamin Franklin served as a publishing agent.
 Through his recommendations Turner received a number of commissions.
 While in Boston, he engraved John Franklin's bookplate, maps for James Alexander's Bill in the Chancery of New-Jersey (N.Y., 1747), and probably Lewis Evans' drawings for the Franklin stove pamphlet.
 Turner's advertisement in the Boston Evening Post, June 24, 1745, reads in part: